1. Home

 Usually, the best (and cheapest) time to switch broadband is when your contract has come to an end.

 Paying too much is the main reason customers switch their broadband deal, according to a Uswitch customer satisfaction survey.
-Most broadband deals include an annual inflation-linked price increase, which usually happens at the end of the financial year in April.
+Most broadband deals include an annual price increase, which usually happens at the end of the financial year in April.
 Even if you’re on a fixed-term contract, you could still be affected.

 This makes February and March good months to start comparing broadband deals before your current broadband contract prices go up.
 But keep in mind: if you’re thinking of leaving your current provider before your contract has officially ended, you might end up paying more.